Policies in Immuta

 Please refer to the Data Governor Policy Guide for instructions on purpose-based restrictions on data.

 For all of the rules above, you must also establish the conditions for which they will be enforced.
 Immuta allows you to append multiple conditions to the data.
-Those conditions are based on user attributes, which can be authorizations and groups from your identity management system, or purposes they are acting under via Immuta projects.
-Note that the authorizations and groups can be retrieved from multiple different identity management systems and applied as conditions to the same policy.
+Those conditions are based on user attributes and groups (which can come from your identity management system), or purposes they are acting under via Immuta projects.
+Note that the attributes and groups can be retrieved from multiple different identity management systems and applied as conditions to the same policy.

 Conditions can be directed as exclusionary or inclusionary, depending on the policy that's being enforced.
 Immuta has determined the best direction for the condition to avoid inadvertent data leaks.